Dandastino/SnippetOrganizer/README.md

 - The project includes comprehensive unit tests using **JUnit 5**.
 - Tests cover all major features: adding, editing, deleting, searching, tag management, analysis, and error cases.
-- To run tests: use your IDE's test runner or `mvn test` if using Maven.
+- To run tests: use your IDE's test runner or `mvn test`.
 - High code coverage is maintained to ensure reliability.

 ## Documentation